SoftwareDevEngResearch/syllabus-s2019/README.md

   1. Set your project up with Travis CI to run the test suite.
   2. Add comments/docstrings to your code if you haven't already.
 Revise your code to follow more clear naming practices if needed.
 Make sure your pull requests pass all your tests!

+#### Project presentation and report

+The majority of your grade in this course will be based on your project, and assessed through a final project presentation given on **June 5** and a final project report due **June 12**.

+**Presentation:** The presentations will be ~10 minutes each, with up to 5 minutes for questions and switching to the next person.
+The presentation should include motivation for your project, any relevant background/theory, some discussion of the software design (functionality, modules, dependencies, etc.), results (which may be preliminary), and conclusions/future work/how this fits into your research.

+It doesn't matter to me how you make your presentations---Keynote, PowerPoint, Beamer, reveal.js (what I've been using for most lectures), whatever.
+You can use your own laptop, or you can send me your presentation ahead of time and use mine.
+I encourage you to treat this like a (relatively short) conference presentation on your work.
+Feel free to develop your own presentation format/style, or use your research group's (if that exists).

+**Report:** The report should follow the guidelines described in the [`REPORT_INFO.md`](https://github.com/SoftwareDevEngResearch/course-projects-s2019/blob/master/REPORT-INFO.md) file in the [`course-projects-2019 repo`](https://github.com/SoftwareDevEngResearch/course-projects-s2019);
+reports should be submitted as PDFs in the `reports` directory there by June 12.

 ## Course Outline

 ### Lecture 1: Introduction, Version Control